Article 6 of 9 in Series: Dumping RV Holding Tanks

 Of course, this method is a little more time consuming, and it will cost you a bit of money to obtain everything you need, but if you’re willing to put in some work, this method is highly effective for dumping at home.

-If you decide to use this option, you should empty waste into your home’s cleanout port slowly.
-If waste is added too quickly, the tank can become overloaded and push undissolved waste into your lateral line system!
-Also, if you are accessing your septic tank via the access lid, be careful to disturb the scum layer as little as possible.
-Dumping directly into your septic tank has the potential to be very damaging to your septic, so great care must be taken!
+If you decide to use this option and you are on a septic system, you should empty waste into your home’s cleanout port slowly.
+If waste is added too quickly, the tank can become overloaded and push undissolved waste into your lateral line system.
+Also, if you are accessing your septic tank through the access lid, be careful to not disturb the scum layer too much.
+Dumping directly into your septic tank has the potential to be a very damaging process, so take great caution when doing it this way.

 You bought your RV so you could enjoy life and spend time with family and friends.
 The last thing you want to do is waste precious time and money on fixing wastewater holding tank problems.
 Keeping your tanks in peak operating condition doesn’t have to be hard, confusing, or expensive if you follow our proven process: The Unique Method.